mdn/content/files/en-us/web/api/speechsynthesisutterance/index.md

 - {{domxref("SpeechSynthesisUtterance.rate")}}
   - : Gets and sets the speed at which the utterance will be spoken at.
 - {{domxref("SpeechSynthesisUtterance.text")}}
-  - : Gets and sets the text that will be synthesised when the utterance is spoken.
+  - : Gets and sets the text that will be synthesized when the utterance is spoken.
 - {{domxref("SpeechSynthesisUtterance.voice")}}
   - : Gets and sets the voice that will be used to speak the utterance.
 - {{domxref("SpeechSynthesisUtterance.volume")}}